 Despite the important role of EPA Science and Technology in the federal government's ability to ensure that people have clean air and water, funding for its programs in recent years has remained significantly lower than the level enacted in FY 2010.
-The President has proposed increasing EPA's overall budget by 21 percent in FY 2022.
+Although President Biden proposed to increase EPA's overall budget by 21 percent in FY 2022, Congress is slated to provide only a 3 percent increase to the agency.
+Strong increases in funding are needed for programs such as the Science to Achieve Results (STAR) Research Grants Program, which supports extramural research that advances EPA's mission to protect human health and the environment, and the Global Change Research program, which develops scientific information that allows policy makers, stakeholders, and society to respond to climate change.

+Please provide at least \$850 million in FY 2023 to support scientific research at the EPA.
 This much needed increase will allow the agency to provide resources for efforts to protect and restore our nation's natural resources.

-Please provide at least \$900 million in FY 2022 to support scientific research at the EPA.